 Managing your Third Party Cyber Risk Management (TPCRM) can be a tedious, time-consuming task, yet it is a critical one.
 Third parties pose a significant source of risk for most businesses.
-According Ponemon’s 2018 Data Risk in the Third-Party Ecosystem report, 59% of respondents had reported a third-party related data breach.
-Yet only 4 in 10 organizations have a mature vendor risk management process in place, according to Protoviti’s 2019 Vendor Risk Management Benchmark Study.
+According to Ponemon’s 2018 Data Risk in the Third-Party Ecosystem report, 59% of respondents had reported a third-party-related data breach.
+Yet only 4 in 10 organizations have a mature vendor risk management process in place, according to Protiviti's 2019 Vendor Risk Management Benchmark Study.

 Automated tools can also solve another questionnaire-related problem.
 Often, when presented with a questionnaire, third parties may choose to answer a question in different ways.

 Some may take a narrative approach to answering questions, some may answer yes/no, some may attach a screenshot.
 Those different kinds of data are going to be difficult to store or understand because in many cases you won’t be comparing apples to apples.
 Nor can a tool automatically process all those different kinds of data — instead, someone will have to manually review it.

 An intelligence security tool can collect the data itself, only collecting the sort of structured data you need to automatically assess risk.
 It will also save people on both sides of the client/vendor relationship time and effort on questionnaires and surveys.

 3. Assign risk ratings